How to Write a Good Problem Statement

 During (time), (big bar on Pareto) accounted for XX% of problem which was X higher than desired and caused customer dissatisfaction.

-So the problem statement for the Pareto chart above would be:
+So the problem statement for the Pareto chart below would be:

 During 2019, Timely Filing accounted for 61.6% of denied insurance claims which was $7.8 million dollars higher than desired and caused significant loss of profit.